LetCompliance

 Renters Rights Act 2025

 UK legislation that received Royal Assent in 2025 and came fully into force on 1 May 2026.
-Abolished Section 21 no-fault evictions, converted all ASTs to periodic tenancies, extended the Decent Homes Standard to the PRS, introduced a private rented sector database and gave tenants the right to request pets.
+Abolished Section 21 no-fault evictions, converted all ASTs to assured periodic tenancies and gave tenants the right to request a pet.
+It also contains powers, not yet exercised, for a private rented sector database (phased rollout from late 2026), a Landlord Ombudsman (expected 2028) and a Decent Homes Standard for the PRS (proposed 2035 or 2037).